Mentorship and Career Development

 Mini-Sabbaticals

 First-year fellows are relieved of clinical duties for one week in the fall and one week in the spring.
-In the mornings, fellows have procedural or simulation training, and afternoons are protected to meet with faculty and senior fellows within and outside of the division and to discuss research interests.
+In the mornings, fellows have procedural or simulation training, and afternoons are protected to meet with faculty and senior fellows to discuss research interests

 Mentoring Committees

 All fellows have a primary mentor as well as a mentoring committee comprised of additional faculty members representing program leadership, collaborators, and other content experts.
 Mentoring committees meet twice a year to offer fellows guidance on research/scholarship, funding and grant applications, conference presentations, and fellow-to-faculty transitions.
-We believe that this focus on mentorship has contributed to the success of our fellows in obtaining faculty positions.
+We use individualized development plans and believe that this focus on mentorship has contributed to the success of our fellows in obtaining faculty positions.

 Participation in National Meetings